If you made any changes in Pure these will be visible here soon.

 Overview

-Since October 2020 I have been working with The Centre for Occupational and Environmental Health / Thomas Ashton Institute on the PROTECT project COVID-19: Transmission and environment looking at Covid-19 and impacts in different work settings e.g. Public transport, areas of enduring prevalence, power generation etc.
+Prior to this (since Oct 2020) I was working with The Centre for Occupational and Environmental Health / Thomas Ashton Institute on the PROTECT project COVID-19: Transmission and environment looking at Covid-19 and impacts in different work settings e.g. Public transport, areas of enduring prevalence, power generation and themes across sectors etc. Also GP perceptions of work and health related services and return to work.

 Previously, I worked as part of the organisations theme within the National Primary Care Research and Development Centre for many years, before it became part of the Health Policy, Politics and Organisation (HiPPO) Research Group within the Centre for Primary Care (CPC), where I was deputy lead of HiPPO.
 We then became part of the bigger Health Policy Organisions and Economics (HOPE) group within CPC as the Centre expanded.